WEHI-ResearchComputing/WEHI-ResearchComputing.github.io/students-data-commons.md

-# Research Data Architect (Data Lakehouse / Data Commons)
+# Research Software Engineer (Data Commons)

 ## Introduction

-As part of our ongoing efforts to evaluate and implement innovative data management strategies, we are offering an internship opportunity to work on a proof-of-concept project for a data lakehouse / data commons.
+As part of our ongoing efforts to evaluate and implement innovative data management strategies, we are offering an internship opportunity to work on a proof-of-concept project for a data commons.
 We are seeking a motivated and detail-oriented intern to join our team and contribute to the development of a proof-of-concept data infrastructure.

 ## Duties while on placement